 As part of its Add-in-Board (AIB) report subscription services, Jon Peddie Research has continuously tracked AIB shipments.

-The market shares for the desktop discrete GPU suppliers shifted in the quarter.
-AMD market share increased from last quarter, Nvidia increased its position from the previous year.
+The market shares for the desktop discrete GPU suppliers shifted in the quarter too, Nvidia increased market share from last quarter, and Nvidia increased share from last year.

-On a year-to-year basis, we found total AIB shipments during the quarter rose 9.1%.
-That is greater than desktop CPUs, which fell -14.2% from the same quarter a year ago.
+On a year-to-year basis, we found total AIB shipments during the quarter fell -6.5%, which is more than desktop CPUs, which rose 5.2% from the same quarter a year ago.